VICE U.K. originally published this article.

 But how?
 There are tons of photos of the two pictured together.

 "Computers," says Sarah.
 "You can do anything with computers."

 But why would Michael pretend to be someone else?

 "Because people like you hounded him all his life.
 Journalists.
 He had enough.
 He needed to get away.
-He 'died' and became Dave Dave, and now he gets to live a proper life."
+He 'died' and became Dave Dave, and now he gets to live a good life."

-Last year, on the 15th of July, Dave Dave died of pneumonia.
-I didn't get a chance to learn how Sarah believes his passing ties into Jackson's supposed plan for life after death, as she stopped replying to my messages.
+Last year, on July 15, Dave Dave died of pneumonia.
+I didn't get a chance to learn how Sarah believes his passing ties into Jackson's supposed plan for life after death because she stopped replying to my messages.

-Another Reddit user, who insisted I credit them as "Frankenstein", believes that Jackson faked his death in order to escape the crushing debt he was faced with in 2009.
-At the time of his death – his official death – it's estimated that the singer owed around $500 million (£392 million), mostly in interest charges.
+Another Reddit user, who insisted I credit them as "Frankenstein," believes that Jackson faked his death in order to escape the crushing debt he was faced with in 2009.
+At the time of his death—his official death—it's estimated that the singer owed around $500 million, mostly in interest charges.

 "There's just too many coincidences," says Frankenstein.
 "He was too smart not to be able to work a way out of his financial problems.
 Dying really boosted his financial worth."